 Relationships are hard.
 I think one of the hardest things to do is leave a relationship, despite still being in love with the person.
 If you are like me, you have also found this to be a constant struggle.
 I’d eventually reach the point of no return (ready to leave and not come back), but not until I was emotionally ready.
-This would result in a lot of wasted time, money and energy.
+This would result in a lot of wasted time, money, and energy.
 Over the years, I had to ask myself, why do I stay, when I know that I need to leave?

 Situationships for me, was a friend with benefits.
 A person that I could have fun with, and not have to keep up with their ins and outs.
 Looking back, I do not know why I did this to myself.
 I am a lover!
 I care and want to do things for people to show my love for them.
 I thought that I could handle casual relationships, but I couldn’t.
 In each situationship, I caught feelings because although we weren’t official, I was only sleeping with that one person.
-I never felt comfortable sleeping with more than one person at at time, and therefore developed feelings that I tried to hide.
+I never felt comfortable sleeping with more than one person at a time, and therefore developed feelings that I tried to hide.
 On about two occasions, the situationships lasted over a year.
-I allowed them to continue because I wanted to keep my body count as low, and I also thought that a real relationship would actually develop.
+I allowed them to continue because I wanted to keep my body count low, and I also thought that a real relationship would develop.

 The second reason a relationship may be failing is because of the lack of trust.
 Trust issues kill most relationships before they even get started.
-Many women get cheated on in the dating phase, and then get into a relationship and the cheating never stopped.
-I want to be sensitive here, because many woman believe that they have a valid reason to stay with a cheating man.
+Many women get cheated on in the dating phase and then get into a relationship and the cheating never stops.
+I want to be sensitive here because many women believe that they have a valid reason to stay with a cheating man.
 They need him for his financial stability or they want to keep their family together for the children’s sake.
 Ladies, this is a huge mistake, and you have to leave.
-I know that it is often easier said than done, but you owe it to yourself to get back your self worth.
+I know that it is often easier said than done, but you owe it to yourself to get back your self-worth.
 Leave!
 If you need a plan in place where you stay, but you are stacking your money in the process, do it!
 If you need to stay with friends or family members, do it!
 Whatever you have to do for your sanity, do it!
-If trust has not been broken in cheating, it may be broken through lies about finances, job status, marital status, or whether or not they have children, or the amount of children that they have.
+If trust has not been broken in cheating, it may be broken through lies about finances, job status, marital status, whether or not they have children, or the number of children that they have.
 You can’t allow yourself to be subject to lies and manipulation.
 This is mental abuse, and you need to leave.
 Also, if someone is playing games by being inconsistent, or not committing to you, leave!
 If a person is unsure about your presence, make that person sure about your absence!

-Notice that I did not mention lack of love.
+Notice that I did not mention the lack of love.
 When there is a lack of love, it’s mostly because there is a lack of communication and or a lack of trust.
-Love is built on the strong this strong foundation.
+Love is built on the strong strong foundation.
 Never stay in a relationship where you’ve tried to make it work, and nothing you’ve done resulted in any lasting improvement.
-It is easy to change for a day, a month, or even a year, but if you notice they have returned back to the behaviors that they know are unacceptable, it’s time to let it go.
+It is easy to change for a day, a month, or even a year, but if you notice they have returned to the behaviors that they know are unacceptable, it’s time to let it go.
 There are too many people out here, to be unhappy in a relationship.
 You may have to leave while still loving that person, and that is o.k.
-When your partner shows that they do not want and cherish you by lying, cheating, not committing, being manipulative, and or displaying any signs of abuse (verbal, mental, physical), than you need to leave.
-I don’t care if you are dating, engaged or married.
+When your partner shows that they do not want and cherish you by lying, cheating, not committing, being manipulative, and or displaying any signs of abuse (verbal, mental, physical), then you need to leave.
+I don’t care if you are dating, engaged, or married.
 It won’t be the end of the world.
 You’ll find love again.
-It takes two people, doing everything in their power to be selfless. open, honest, respectful, and faithful, in a relationship in order to make it work.
+It takes two people, doing everything in their power to be selfless. open, honest, respectful, and faithful, in a relationship to make it work.

 ~Peace, Love, and Blessings~